syncfusion-content/winui-docs/winui/Polar-Chart/Appearance.md

 ---
 layout: post
 title: Appearance in WinUI Polar Chart control | Syncfusion
-description: This section explains about how to apply palettes and gradient in the Syncfusion WinUI Funnel Chart (SfPolarChart) control
+description: This section explains about how to apply palettes and gradient in the Syncfusion WinUI Polar Chart (SfPolarChart) control
 platform: WinUI
 control: SfPolarChart
 documentation: ug